 If you’re leaning toward the email option, it’s worth noting that several wine clubs immediately email the recipient when you make the purchase (meaning you have to buy the gift the day you’re giving it).

-Gift presentation for the first shipment of wine.
 Many wine clubs offer additional touches to make the first shipment of wine more special.
 Typical offerings include a customized gift notice on nicer paper than what comes out of your printer, special gift wrap (paper or organza gift bags), and bonus gifts (wine-related trinkets) — some even offer bonus wine!

 Select any of the following options to find your perfect wine club gift

-A: When a wine gift will arrive is a highly variable subject.
+It depends.
+When a wine gift will arrive is a highly variable subject.
 Some wine clubs send the first shipment immediately after ordering, some send it within 3-7 days of the order being placed, and some ship once a month.
 Additionally, where the warehouse is located that the package will originate from, how far the wine has to travel to reach your recipient, any other logistics/delivery hurdles can drastically affect when the gift will arrive.

 We strongly recommend choosing a wine club gift that has a send-ahead gift notification so you have something to give on the big day and to let them know the wine is coming.